 Kathryn Parsons is co-founder of Decoded, which teaches people to code in a day.
 Having launched this entirely self-funded business in 2011, she is now overseeing its international expansion and launching new products.
 Over 50% of Decoded staff are female.

 Kerensa Jennings is the director at the Office of the Duke of York, responsible for strategy and delivery of iDEA CIC, the inspiring digital enterprise award.
-Prior to this, Jennings spent 15 years with the BBC working on a variety of roles including programme editor for BBC Breakfast and executive editor for BBC News.
+Prior to this, Jennings spent 15 years with the BBC working on a variety of roles including programme editor for BBC Breakfast with Frost and executive editor for BBC News.
 Jennings spent two and a half years as programme executive for the BBC Academy, helping develop a leadership programme for senior creative leaders throughout the BBC.
 Jennings has also held roles at major broadcast organisations ITN and Sky.

 Magdalena Krön, Head of Rise London and VP Open Innovation at Barclays; Co-founder Geek Girl Meetup UK

 As head of Rise London and vicde-president of open innovation at Barclays, Magdelan Kron is responsible for connecting London startups with Barclays to encourage growth in the ecosystem.
 Kron also co-founded Geek Girl Meetup in the UK, a network for women and girls interested in technology and design startups.
 Prior to her work at Barclays, Kron helped more than 300 startups with early stage business strategy as head of operations and investment manager at Capital List and the London Co-Investment fund.